Theory of the Elementary Particles: The masses of the -branch particles

 into Eq.(15).
-In other words, if we determine the temperature T of the particle through Eq.(19), and correct Eq.(15) accordingly then we arrive at a sum of the oscillation energies in the $\pi^0$\,meson which is
+In other words, if we determine the temperature T of the particle through Eq.(19), and correct Eq.(15) accordingly, then we arrive with Eq.(20) at the oscillation energy in the $\pi^0$\,meson, the sum of the energy in the frequencies of Eq.(14).
+It is